-Although Member States are basically entirely free to design direct taxes at their own discretion, some direct tax aspects are settled in Directives.
+Although Member States are basically entirely free to design direct taxes such as corporate income tax, wage tax and income tax at their own discretion, some direct tax aspects are settled in Directives.
 As with indirect taxes these Directives have been written into national law.
 Hence, as long as the UK’s national regulations are not amended the UK leaving the EU does not in itself affect the implemented Directives.

 b.
 The Parent Subsidiary Directive